MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-analyze-activity-logs-with-microsoft-graph.md

 ---
 title: How to analyze activity logs with Microsoft Graph
-description: Learn how to anaylze sign-in and audit logs with Microsoft Graph
+description: Learn how to analyze sign-in and audit logs with Microsoft Graph.
 author: shlipsey3
 manager: amycolannino
 ms.service: active-directory